What Researchers Did

 What They Found

-Traumatic brain injury (TBI) is associated with reduced aerobic metabolism, with 80-90% of patients dying from head injury showing brain ischemia.
+Traumatic brain injury (TBI) is associated with reduced aerobic metabolism, with 80-90% of patients dying from head injury showing brain ischaemia.
 Experimental and clinical studies using normobaric hyperoxia demonstrated increased brain tissue oxygen tension and reduced brain extracellular lactate levels.
 However, there is no consensus on whether these findings translate to improved brain oxidative metabolism.

 Canadian Relevance